WilliamY97/LearningJournal/uWaterloo/ECE254 - Operating Systems and Systems Programming/Lecture 19 - Memory.md

 **Solution**: On every process switch, save the entire contents of memory to disk, and restore the memory contents of the next process to run.

+BUT this kind of swapping is, to say the least, incredibly expensive – imagine swapping out several gigabytes of memory on every process switch – but the problem is avoided because only one process is ever in memory at a time.